 These classic pieces were built solid and will stand the test of time.
 That is, except their veneer.
 I always get disheartened to see one flaking away, but this chest was seriously parched and so very brittle.

 You can see how the previous owners had tried to tape the veneer down to keep it from lifting.
-Each side and drawer had damage, but that’s nothing that a little wood filler and glue can’t fix.
+However, each side and drawer had damage, but that’s nothing that a little wood filler and glue can’t fix.

 Also, I even love finding these unique markings on pieces like this that give you the history and show their craftsmanship.

 First, to get this redo started, I begin by repairing and gluing down every loose piece of veneer I can find.
 There were patches everywhere and I ran out of clamps so that I had to use my locking pliers too!
 Hot mess happening here, let me tell ya.
 Oh, and notice my energetic sidekick.
 He’s standing guard to that the kids don’t mess with my clamps.
 Good dog! haha.

 For the sides of the cabinet, I used the blue base.
 No primer needed, just a good cleaning with to get rid of dirt and grime, plus promote awesome adhesion and we’re good to go.

 In addition to the drawer fronts, I decide to do the same technique as I did on my recent antique dresser and blend the 3 together.
 This adds dimension and drama to the piece.
 I love it!

 After doing two coats of the blending, I add some of my artwork.
 Because…it’s fun and I love to paint.
 Then once I added some detailing I used my brush to accent with Brown Wax.
 I love the way this little brush does such amazing things.
 I use my older brushes for wax.
 They handle the job beautifully.

 Here she is all dressed up in blue and ready to go.